Marlou16/sdn-tutorial/README - English.md

 Intents also consider the status of the network.
 You can look what happens in the flow tables and topology when you disable a link between two host (temporarely), by performing the following command in Mininet:
 ```
-link s2 s3 down         ! use 'up' instead of 'down' to restore the link
+mininet> link s2 s3 down         ! use 'up' instead of 'down' to restore the link
 ```

 As you will see, even when the link is down, communication is still possible, but takes another route.